michael1albq/DataStories/README.md

 The algorithm used to generate the code.

 # Project Team
-This project was carried out for a class on Data Stories at Rutgers U. by:
+This project was carried out for a class 'Data Stories: Using Artificial Intelligence with Multimodal Data' at Rutgers U. by:

 * Michael Albuquerque (ma1333@rutgers.edu)
 * Enkai Ji